rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-myrackspace-portal/index.md

    **Note:** Standard text message rates and data fees apply based on your contract with your mobile device provider.

-Additionally, Rackspace Cloud account administrators can configure account-wide settings to specify an MFA policy for all account users.
+Additionally, MyRackspace account administrators can configure account-wide settings to specify an MFA policy for all account users.
 Administrators can update the account-wide settings to require MFA for all users.
 When this setting is enabled, users cannot access their account until they configure MFA.
 The system logs